Southern Loop at Apshawa Preserve

 Take I-287 to Exit 53 (Bloomingdale) and turn left onto Hamburg Turnpike.
 Upon entering Bloomingdale, the name of the road changes to Main Street.
 When you reach a fork in 1.3 miles (from I-287), bear right, but at the next fork (in another 0.1 mile), bear left to continue on Hamburg Turnpike.
 Follow Hamburg Turnpike for another 1.1 miles, then turn right onto Macopin Road (County Route 693).
 In 1.9 miles, turn left onto Northwood Drive.
 Proceed for 500 feet and turn right into the parking area for the Apshawa Preserve.

 The Apshawa Preserve is a rugged 576-acre tract owned by Passaic County and the New Jersey Conservation Foundation.
 About seven miles of trails traverse the preserve, and this hike features the trails in the southern section of the preserve.
-The trails are marked with paint blazes and with colored plastic diamond blazes that incorporate the logo of the New Jersey Conservation Foundation.
+The trails are marked with paint blazes and with colored plastic diamond blazes, some of which incorporate the logo of the New Jersey Conservation Foundation.

 A short distance ahead, the White Trail begins on the right, but you should continue on the Blue Trail, which follows a relatively level woods road.
-After looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
+After descending a little and looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
 This will be your return route, but for now, continue ahead on the Blue Trail.

 After passing a small wetland on the right, follow the Green Trail as it turns left, leaving the road, and goes through a gate.
-The Green Trail now begins a gradual but steady climb on a woods road.
+The Green Trail now begins a gradual but steady climb on a woods road, traversing an open deciduous forest with no understory.
 After passing through mountain laurel thickets and bearing left at a fork, the trail reaches the summit of a hill.
 Rock outcrops on the right afford views to the south and west, although the views are partially obscured by trees.

-At the base of the descent, the trail turns left onto a woods road which parallels Apshawa Brook and passes beautiful cascades in the brook, below to the right.
+At the base of the descent, the trail turns left onto a woods road which parallels Apshawa Brook.
+It heads uphill, passing beautiful cascades in the brook, below on the right.
 A short distance ahead, you'll come to a fork.
 Bear right, following the green blazes, and descend to the brook.

-The Green Trail climbs through mountain laurel and hemlock, then turns left at a gate in the deer fence (don’t go through the gate).
+The Green Trail climbs through mountain laurel and hemlock, then bears left at a gate in the deer fence (don’t go through the gate).
 The trail now descends a little, then levels off.
-After a short climb, the Green Trail bears left, but you should continue straight ahead, now following the Orange Trail.
+After a short climb on a rocky path, the Green Trail bears left, but you should continue straight ahead, now following the Orange Trail.
 The Orange Trail continues to the top of a rise, levels off, then descends to end at a junction with the Blue Trail.
 Turn right onto the Blue Trail and retrace your steps back to the parking area where the hike began.